RobDolin/WashDems-Elections-2017/README.md

 # WashDems-Elections-2017
 Information about the Washington State Democrats Party Elections in January 2017

-Below are candidates for the officer positions sorted by officer mention order in the [WSDCC Bylaws](http://www.wa-democrats.org/sites/wadems/files/documents/Washington%20State%20Democrats%20-%20Bylaws%20-%20150418_0.pdf) and alphabetically by last name:
+Below is a (possibly incomplete) list of candidates for officer positions.
+It is sorted by officer mention order in the [WSDCC Bylaws](http://www.wa-democrats.org/sites/wadems/files/documents/Washington%20State%20Democrats%20-%20Bylaws%20-%20150418_0.pdf) and alphabetically by last name:

 ## Chair